MarcoWorms/MagiQL/readme.md

 1. Build the Docker image (add your openAI and telegram keys, and also graphql endpoint): `docker build --build-arg GRAPHQL_ENDPOINT='your-graphql-endpoint' --build-arg OPENAI_API_KEY='your_openai_api_key' --build-arg TELEGRAM_BOT_TOKEN='your_telegram_bot_token' -t telegram-bot .`
 2. Run the Docker container: `docker run telegram-bot`

+- `/query insert your question here` is the main thing
+- `/query_info` provides documentation on the endpoint schema (if you don't know the schemas you might ask for impossible queries and it will throw error saying it can't do it)